-Copyright © 1993 UNIX System Laboratories, Inc., a subsidiary of Novell, Inc.
+Copyright © 1993 UNIX System Laboratories, Inc.

-Copyright © 1994,1995 UniSoft Ltd.
+Copyright © 1994, 1995 UniSoft Ltd.

-The unmodified source code of those works is freely available from ftp.xopen.org.
+The unmodified source code of those works is freely available from ftp.rdg.opengroup.org.
 The modified code contained in TETware restricts the usage of that code as per this licence.